yellobyte/YB-ESP32-S3-ETH/README.md

 A collection of software examples (for PlatformIO and/or ArduinoIDE) are available in folder [examples](https://github.com/yellobyte/YB-ESP32-S3-ETH/tree/main/examples).
 They will help you getting used to the board and exploring all hardware features.

 ## YB-ESP32-S3-ETH board features:
- - **ESP32-S3-WROOM-1U-N8R8** module with 8MB Flash, 8MB PSRAM or **ESP32-S3-WROOM-1U-N4** module with 4MB Flash or without ESP32-S3-WROOM module
+ - **ESP32-S3-WROOM-1U-N8R2** module with 8MB Flash, 2MB PSRAM or without ESP32-S3-WROOM module
  - **WiFi/BT IPEX** antenna connector (only boards with ESP32-S3-WROOM module)
  - **RJ45 10M/100M Ethernet** connector driven by onboard PHY controller chip Wiznet W5500
  - the **W5500** pins required to control the chip are hardwired to the ESP32-S3 GPIOs as follows:
    - *MOSI - GPIO11, MISO - GPIO13, SCK - GPIO12* (SPI bus data communication)
    - *SCS - GPIO14* (chip select, required for SPI bus control)
-   - *RST - GPIO21* (chip reset, needed only for chip reset without resetting the whole board)
+   - *RST - GPIO21* (if solder bridge is closed, for chip reset without resetting the whole board)
-   - *INT - GPIO18* (only if solder bridge on bottom is closed, seldomly needed)
+   - *INT - GPIO18* (if solder bridge is closed, only needed by certain libraries)
  - **control LEDs**.
 One LED labeled 'P' is connected to the 3.3V rail to indicate board power and the other LED labeled 'IO47' is connected to GPIO47 which can be used as status LED, for debugging purposes etc.
- - two **microUSB** ports.
-One is connected to the ESP32-S3 directly for debugging or serial output (labeled 'USB') and the other via USB-TTL bridge chip CH340 (labeled 'UART') for serial output and software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
-The ESP32-S3 contains an inbuild JTAG adapter hence [**debugging**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging) via port 'USB' becomes fairly easy.
+ - **USB-C** port connected to the onboard CH334 USB hub chip.
+This allows for simultaneous JTAG debugging and serial output as well as software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc).
+The ESP32-S3 contains an inbuild JTAG adapter hence [**debugging**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging) becomes fairly easy.
- - **hardware logic** for *automatic* software uploads (supported by most Development IDEs) via microUSB port labeled 'UART'.
+ - **hardware logic** for *automatic* software uploads (supported by most Development IDEs) via USB-C port using the onboard CH343 USB-UART bridge chip.
  - **pushbuttons**.
 One is labeled 'R' and resets the ESP32-S3 (shorts EN pin to ground) and the other one is labeled 'B' and shorts GPIO0 to ground when pressed.
 The latter is sometimes needed to force the board into boot mode.
  - **lots of available GPIOs** next to the ones already mentioned above.